m-clark/Miscellaneous-R-Code/SC and TR/mixedModelML/mixedModelML.md

 ## Introduction
 The goal is to express the tie between generalized additive models and mixed models, and open the door to further modeling expansion.
-The following is based on [Wood][]'s 2006 text on additive models, chapter 6 in particular.
+The following is based on the @Wood text on additive models, chapter 6 in particular.
 It assumes familiarity with standard regression from a matrix perspective and at least passing familiarity with mixed models.

 <br>
 <br>